Roymprog/RealEvilHangman/doc/design_doc.md

 <h3>New methods not present in normal hangman:</h3>

-- List <String> updateList (char c, List <String> wordList) This method looks for the indices of the played character and sorts words with same indices.
-  The group with the most words will be returned

 - List <String> getHangmanWordList (int wordLength) Method gets all words with a defined length and returns them as a list

+- List <String> updateList (char c, List <String> wordList) The list retreived by getHangmanWordList will be updated All words with the played letter at the same index will be stored in a map The key will be an array of integers containing the indices of the played letter The value will be a list of all the strings with the same indices A counter with the same name as the indices will be increased every time a word is added to the corresponding list (int 0, will count all the words with no index, int 13 will count all with indices 1 and 3 and 258 will count words with indices 2, 5 and 8)
+  The list with the most words will be returned

 <h2>Mock-ups:</h2>